Webhook Landscape 2026: Trends, Tools, and Predictions

 Payload encryption: HMAC signatures are baseline; advanced implementations add full payload encryption.

 Compliance: SOC 2, HIPAA, GDPR compliance are standard for providers serving enterprise customers.
+Regulatory deadlines are firm—healthcare FHIR APIs have January 2026 mandates, financial services require FAPI 2.0 compliance.

 Audit logging: Detailed logs of webhook attempts (request/response) are necessary for debugging and compliance.